couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

      taskMgr.DeleteTask (_rows[indexPath.Row]);
  }
 ```
 - Your app now has a database and local persistence!
 It is a great time to build and run the application on device or emulator.
 You should see all of your new list items saved locally.
+At this point you will want to start up an instance of sync gateway if you haven't already.
+There is a script provided for you to do so.
+You will need to change to the kitchen-sync/ios/ directory and run `script/sg.sh start` (or on Windows you will have to install Sync Gateway and run it on the command line, passing it the argument of the config file found in the kitchen-sync/ios/script folder)

 - (9A) Let's add sync!
 First, we need to provide a URL for our Couchbase Sync Gateway.
 If you are doing this tutorial on a Mac and deploying to a real device, then enter the IP address of your Wifi interface (i.e. don't use localhost).
 If you are deploying to an emulator, you will need to use `10.0.2.2` if you want to use localhost.
 Add the following member to `MainActivity`:
 ```c#